The Balams Firm

 The Importance of Bodily Injury UM/UIM in Georgia

 This is the second post in a series on Georgia automobile insurance.
-If you missed the first post, you can read it here: Types of Georgia Automobile Insurance
+If you missed the first post, you can read it here: What Every Georgia Driver Should Know About Car Insurance.

 What is UM/UIM Bodily Injury Coverage?